Dodge Dart Review

 Details: 2014 Dodge Dart

 The 2014 Dodge Dart is a five-seat sedan that comes in five trims: SE, SXT, Aero, GT and Limited.
 The base model comes with a 2.0-liter four-cylinder engine, while optional engines include a turbocharged 1.4-liter four-cylinder engine and a 2.4-liter four-cylinder engine.
-A six-speed manual transmission is standard on all trims except the top-of-the-line Limited, which has an automated manual.
-A six-speed automatic transmission is available on all trims.
+A six-speed manual transmission is standard and a six-speed automatic is available on all trims and standard on the top-of-the-line Limited.
+An automated manual is available on the Aero trim.
 The Dodge Dart was an all-new model in 2013 and has seen few changes since then, so this overview uses applicable research and reviews from the 2013 and 2014 model years.